-Author : My writing career had a painful start.
+I call myself an author now, but my writing career had a painful start.

 In December 2012, I found myself in a tricky situation when I was arrested and jailed in a case against my employer.
 In jail one has nothing to do and is surrounded by interesting subject matter.
 The closet writer in me bloomed and the outcome was “The Bad Boys of Bokaro Jail” which was published by Penguin in 2014.
 A true story, The Bad Boys of Bokaro Jail was well liked by many.
-When I now look back at the book I see it as a first attempt with much scope for improvement.
+When I now look back at the book I see it as a novice effort with much scope for improvement.